thingsboard/thingsboard.github.io/_includes/docs/faq.md

                     <div class="tb-faq-question-title" onclick="toggleTbFaq(this)">Can I use AI for predictive maintenance?</div>
                     <div class="tb-faq-answer">
                         <p>Yes, ThingsBoard includes built-in AI integration capabilities.
 You can use the <a href="/docs/user-guide/rule-engine-2-0/nodes/external/ai-request/" target="_blank">AI Request node</a> to send telemetry data to machine learning models for predictive analytics, anomaly detection, and maintenance scheduling.</p>
-                        <p>See predictive maintenance example for implementation details.</p>
+                        <p>See the predictive maintenance example for implementation details.</p>
                     </div>
                 </div>
                 <div class="tb-faq-question">
                     <div class="tb-faq-question-title" onclick="toggleTbFaq(this)">Which AI providers are supported?</div>
                     <div class="tb-faq-answer">
-                        <p>ThingsBoard supports OpenAI, Azure OpenAI, and custom API endpoints.
-You can integrate any AI service that provides a REST API.</p>
+                        <p>ThingsBoard supports a variety of AI providers, including, but not limited to, OpenAI, Azure OpenAI, and custom API endpoints.
+Check the <a href="/docs/{{docsPrefix}}samples/analytics/ai-models/" target="_blank">AI models</a> page for more details.</p>
                     </div>
                 </div>
                 <div class="tb-faq-question">